VaishnavGitHuber/Code-Conqueror-1K/README.md

 16. Largest Rectangle in a Histogram(7 May 2026) 2
 17. Previous Greater Element(8 May 2026) 1
 18. Next Smaller Smaller Element(8 May 2026) 1
+19. Daily Temparature - next greater(8 May 2026) 1

 #### Linked List